oracle/graal/docs/reference-manual/java-on-truffle/README.md

 # Java on Truffle

 Using GraalVM, you can run Java applications normally [on the JVM](../java/README.md), in [Native Image](../native-image/README.md), and now on Truffle.
-Java on Truffle is an implementation of the Java Virtual Machine Specification, [Java SE 8](https://docs.oracle.com/javase/specs/jvms/se8/html/index.html) and [Java SE 11](https://docs.oracle.com/javase/specs/jvms/se11/html/index.html), built upon GraalVM as a Truffle interpreter.
+Java on Truffle is an implementation of the Java Virtual Machine Specification, [Java SE 8](https://docs.oracle.com/javase/specs/jvms/se8/html/index.html), [Java SE 11](https://docs.oracle.com/javase/specs/jvms/se11/html/index.html), [Java SE 17](https://docs.oracle.com/javase/specs/jvms/se17/html/index.html), and [Java SE 21](https://docs.oracle.com/javase/specs/jvms/se21/html/index.html) built upon GraalVM as a Truffle interpreter.
-It is a minified Java VM that includes all core components of a VM, implements the same API as the Java Runtime Environment library (`libjvm.so`), and reuses all JAR files and native libraries from GraalVM.
+It is a minified Java VM that includes all core components of a VM, implements the same API as the Java Runtime Environment library (`libjvm.so`), and reuses the existing standard library.
 See the [Implementation Details](ImplementationDetails.md) for more information.
 The project name behind this implementation is "Espresso".
 Its open source version is available on [GitHub](https://github.com/oracle/graal/tree/master/espresso).